Annorbi/osTicket-prereqs/README.md

 - A ressource group
 - A Windows virtual machine
 - osTicket installation files which can be found <a href="https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD">here
-<p></p>
-<i>*In the osTicket installation folder there should be 7 files</i>

 <h2>Installation Steps</h2>

-<p>Make sure to create a ressource group and a virtual machine if you haven't done so.
-If you don't know how to do so, a link will be provided for both steps.
+<p>Make sure you have a ressource group and a virtual machine setup.
+If you do not know how to do so, links will be provided for both steps.
 <p></p> <a href="https://github.com/Annorbi/Ressource-Group">How to create a ressource group.

 <p> <a href="https://github.com/Annorbi/Virtual-Machines">How to create a virtual machine.